ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

        3. Both players will ban two beatmaps, as such: ABBA
        4. Both players will pick one beatmap: AB
        5. Both players will ban one beatmap: BA
-       6. The last beatmap remaining in the pool will be used as the 7th pick for the match
+       6. The last beatmap remaining in the pool will be used as the 7th pick for the match.
-       7. Exceptionally, for the Losers bracket Finals and Grand Finals, steps 5 and 6 will not be applied, and the last pick will be an osu! original beatmap, to be released at match time.
+       7. Exceptionally, for the Losers' Bracket Finals and Grand Finals, steps 5 and 6 will not be applied, and the last pick will be an osu! original beatmap, to be released at match time.

 ### Win conditions